 Attending class regularly shows respect not only for your professor, but for your peers and for the very mission of the course.
 Perhaps more importantly, if you do not attend class regularly, you will not do well.
 I will give regular quizzes and writing activities in class, and our class discussions and lectures will contain crucial information to help you succeed on the the midterm and final exams.
 Class participation and engagement are also an important part of your grade.

-Excessive tardiness will be viewed as an absence.
-I will commit to starting class on time–particularly important for a 50-minute class session–and I expect you to do the same.
+Excessive tardiness will be viewed as absence.
+I will commit to starting class precisely on time–particularly important for a 50-minute session–and I expect you to do the same.
 If you walk in during the middle of a quiz, I reserve the right to withhold credit for that day’s portion of participation, quizzes, and in-class writing.
 And any pattern of tardiness will translate quickly into an absence.
 In short: arrive on time, and be ready to discuss that day’s assigned reading.

 Technology in the Classroom: No texting!
 Please silence phones.
 Laptops are welcome, but if I catch you using social media or engaging in online activities unrelated to class, I will consider you absent on that day.
 If you do bring a laptop, please sit towards the front of the class.